 Dental implants are metal posts or frames that are surgically positioned into the jawbone beneath your gums.
 Once in place, they allow us to mount replacement teeth onto them.

-Inlays and Onlays are used when old fillings need to be removed or replaces.
+Dental inlays and onlays are used when old fillings need to be removed or replaced.
 An inlay is similar to a filling and fits inside the top edge of the tooth.
 An onlay is more extensive and extends over the edge of the treated tooth.

 A Root Canal is a treatment to repair and save a badly damaged or infected tooth.
 The procedure involves removing the damaged area of the tooth, cleaning and disinfecting it and then filling and sealing it.